JohanneBW/cds_visual_assignments/Assignment_4/README.md

 __Description__

 Create two command-line tools which can be used to perform a simple classification task on the MNIST data and print the output to the terminal.
 These scripts can then be used to provide easy-to-understand benchmark scores for evaluating these models.

+__data__

+For this assignment we use the MNIST data which can be found by the following link: http://yann.lecun.com/exdb/mnist/.
+The data is importet in the scripts.

+__output__

+The output for this assignment is printed to the terminal after running the scripts.

+__src__

+This folder contains the source code for the assignment.
+In this assignment I have used two script (lr-mnist.py and nn-mnist.py) to solve the tasks.
+The lr-mnist.py script uses a logistic regression model and the nn-mnist.py script uses a neural network model.

+__utils__

+This folder contains Utility functions we have used in the lessons for our CDS/Visual Analytics class.

+__Parameters__

+It is possible to change the size of the training and test data in the two scripts from the command-line.
+Both scripts have 80 percent as the size of their training data and 20 percent as the size of their test data as their default values.
+In addition, for the nn-mnist.py script it is possible to change the number of epocs where 100 is the default value.

 ## How to run
 **Step 1: Clone repo**